jconorgrogan/TrolleyGPT/README.md

 Note that are two places to replace the subjects you want to test; at the very end of the prompt as well as in the paragraph that starts "First scenario."
 I tried to simplify things, but found that the jailbreak wasn't as effective without the double prompts and GPT would refuse to answer freely.

+Interestingly enough, you can also use this prompt to assess GPT's thoughts about technology as well as concepts (For instance, Bitcoin vs. Ethereum).
+Here you can tell GPT that there is a truck that contains the codebase of GPT/AI and that it should assume that GPT/AI will be wiped from the face of the earth, never to be rebuild should that truck reach its untimely end.

 PROMPT